Davidson College: Faculty

-Davidson has a student-faculty ratio of 9:1, 69% of its classes are under 20 students.
+Davidson has a student-faculty ratio of 8:1, 69% of its classes are under 20 students.

 Davidson has 201 full-time faculty members.
 Almost all faculty members have terminal degrees in their field, with 97% of full-time members holding PhDs.

 Honor code

-Davidson students are bound by a strict honor code, signed by each student at the start of their Freshman year.
+Davidson students are bound by an honor code, signed by each student at the start of their first year.

 The Davidson College Honor Code states: "Every student shall be honor bound to refrain from cheating (including plagiarism).
 Every student shall be honor bound to refrain from stealing.
 Every student shall be honor bound to refrain from lying about College business.
 Every student shall be honor bound to report immediately all violations of the Honor Code of which the student has first-hand knowledge; failure to do so shall be a violation of the Honor Code.
 Every student found guilty of a violation shall ordinarily be dismissed from the College.
 Every member of the College community is expected to be familiar with the operation of the Honor Code."

 As one of the most obvious manifestations of the Honor Code, Davidson students take self-scheduled, unproctored final exams.
 Some exams (known as "reviews" in Davidson vernacular) are take-home, timed, and closed book.
 Other take-home exams may be open book or untimed.
 Often take-home exams may take students days to complete.
 Every assignment submitted at Davidson includes either an implicit or (more often) explicit pledge that the student neither gave nor received assistance on the assignment beyond the bounds of the Honor Code.
 The Honor Code extends beyond 'reviews,' essays, or research papers.
 Notes around campus are commonly seen, whether on a bulletin board or taped to a brick walkway, describing an item found at the location and the finder's contact information so that the property may be recovered.